space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 The Captain is also unique in that they always have 100 LHP and can never go below this.
 This makes the Captain unconvertable to the Revolution, and they are the only Command on the station with this property.
 CentComm agents and other Admeme should be similarly unconvertable by default.

-Unlike normal damage, LHP can only be dealt/healed to an individual who is alive and not in crit.
+Unlike normal damage, LHP can only be dealt/healed to an individual who is conscious (i.e. awake, alive and not in crit).

 ### Revolutionary Codewords & LHP Damage